mdn/kuma/docs/development.rst

 You should be good to go!

 There is a set of integration tests for maintenance mode.
-If you'd like to run them against your local Docker instance, you will first have to do the
+If you'd like to run them against your local Docker instance, first do the following:
-following:

 #.
-Loaded the latest sample database (see :ref:`provision-the-database`).
+Load the latest sample database (see :ref:`provision-the-database`).
 #.
-Ensured that the test document "en-US/docs/User:anonymous:uitest" has been
+Ensure that the test document "en-US/docs/User:anonymous:uitest" has been
    rendered (all of its macros have been executed).
 You can check this by browsing to `http://localhost:8000/en-US/docs/User:anonymous:uitest`_.
 If there is no message about un-rendered content, you are good to go.
 If there